 - Rebecca Moorhead

 - Stephanie Perin, Research Fellow

 The Academic Unit for Psychiatry of Old Age (AUPOA) at the University of Melbourne, was established in 1989 at two sites: Mont Park Hospital under the leadership of Professor Edmond Chiu, AM, who at that stage was also the Director of the Aged Psychiatry Service, North Eastern Metropolitan Psychiatric Service (NEMPS), and at Royal Park Hospital (Parkville), under the leadership of Professor David Ames.

-In 1995, the Mont Park AUPOA site moved together with the NEMPS to St. George's Hospital in Kew, and in 2001, became part of the St Vincent's Aged Mental Health Service.
+In 1995, the Mont Park AUPOA site moved together with the NEMPS to St George's Hospital in Kew, and in 2001, became part of the St Vincent's Aged Mental Health Service.

 In July 2015, the AUPOA moved back to the Royal Park Campus (now Royal Melbourne Hospital), to become an integral part of the Aged Person's Mental Health Program (APMHP) at North Western Mental Health (NWMH) as part of Melbourne Health.
 Since July 2023, after the disaggregation of NWMH, the AUPOA is now part of the new Older Mental Health Program, Royal Melbourne Hospital Mental Health Service.